 As you can see, we’ve moved everything from the guess input prompt onward into a loop.
 Be sure to indent the lines inside the loop another four spaces each and run the program again.
 The program will now ask for another guess forever, which actually introduces a new problem.
 It doesn’t seem like the user can quit!

 The user could always interrupt the program by using the keyboard shortcut ctrl-c.
-But there’s another way to escape this insatiable monster, as mentioned in the parse discussion in “Comparing the Guess to the Secret Number”: if the user enters a non-number answer, the program will crash.
+But there’s another way to escape this insatiable monster, as mentioned in the parse discussion in “Comparing the Guess to the Secret Number” on page XX: if the user enters a non-number answer, the program will crash.
 We can take advantage of that to allow the user to quit, as shown here:

 $ cargo run